The Challenge of Southwest Gardening

 High Desert and Mountains – New Mexico, Nevada, Arizona

 Many Southwestern states range from the coldest mountain climates to low desert.
-Most of the state falls within high desert and intermountain climate zones.
+Most of New Mexico falls within high desert and intermountain climate zones.
 The high desert areas average 12 inches of rain a year.
 Closer to mountains, rainfall is a little more abundant.
 The temperature in mountainous high deserts can vary 15 degrees from canyons and pockets of cool air to nearby sunny slopes.
 What’s more, high, cool deserts can peak at more than 100 degrees on hot summer days and below freezing several times each winter.

 - Area 1 is the warmest area, covering the southern high deserts and west of Las Cruces, and east from near Roswell to the Texas border.
 The last frost typically is in early to mid-April.

 - Area 2, with last frosts typically hitting between April 20 and May 10, covers Albuquerque, most of the Rio Grande Valley from the edge of Santa Fe south, and the Northeastern high plains.